Narchen0x/Bl0dRasher/README.md

   * This command works to ban some user in the database of the bot.
 (Only works for Bot Administrators)
 * **Unban:**
   * This command works for unban some user in the database of the bot.
 (Only works for Bot Administrators)

-**To see the commands from the bot use the command called help.
-For Spanish-speaking users there is also a command called help_es**